Primary care, oral health, counseling, prevention, patient advocacy, and more.

 Treatment and clinical support for chronic conditions such as diabetes, asthma, hypertension, substance abuse, and heart disease

-Call our Front Desk at (508) 939-9358 for more information, or to get on the waiting list for the portable dental clinic.
+Call our Front Desk at (508) 939-9358 for more information, or to get on the waiting list for the portable dental clinic planned to begin late spring of 2019.

 Accessing mental health and substance use services can be daunting.
 Island Health Care uses the latest evidence-based screening tools and assessments to help patients identify possible substance use or mental health issues.
 Our Nurse Practitioners and clinical staff are trained to provide empathetic and compassionate care.
 Our Mental Health / Substance Use Access Coordinator can provide confidential support, and help individuals and families navigate all available behavioral health resources.